 Written by

 When you browse web pages, play Steam for Mac games, or watch movies on your Mac, the computer loads piles of caches, storing them on the hard drive.
 Accumulating over a long period, such cached files may eat up gigabytes of your disk space.
-Regularly clearing the cookies and cache on Mac could gain back more available storage.
+Regularly clearing the cookies and cache on Mac could gain back more available storage and make the device run smoothly.

 Frequently heard of the word cache, but you may not know what it is.
-The cache is a kind of temporary data saved to speed up the various process.
+The cache is a kind of temporary data saved to speed up the various processes.
+You can delete such temporary files on Mac.

 For example, when you open a web page, it will download images, scripts, and login credentials and save them in a cache folder on your Mac.
 When you visit the same page next time, the browser will load data from the cache to save time, rather than downloading it again.